tegola-hubs/tegola-hubs.github.com/allanton/index.md

   done, we could come to some agreement and obtain backhaul from them.

 We agreed to pursue the second two options.
-Initially we pinned most of our hopes on UWS, but Anne also knew one of the churches in Newmains.
+Initially we pinned most of our hopes on UWS, but Anne also had connections with one of the churches in Newmains.

 In August, [Marwan and Will visited UWS] to see how well a trial link